pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 axs[1].set_title("Kaplan Meier Fits by Level", fontsize=20);
 ```

 Here we've used the Kaplan Meier non-parametric estimate of the survival curve within levels of the `sentiment` variable to show how the anticipated levels of attrition over a 12 month period are modified by the levels of `sentiment` expressed by the participants at the outset of the trial period.
 This is just exploratory data analysis of the survival curves, but we want to understand how a probabilistic model can recover such survival curves and what are the appropriate interpretation of the probabilistic model.
+The lower the sentiment the faster attrition occurs.

 +++